Cadek2002/Cadek2002/README.md

 - 🌱 I’m currently learning, React and Angular and building an app with Native Android Development (Jetpack-Compose, Java, Gradle).
 - 📫 How to reach me: cadek2024@gmail.com

-  I'm a software developer and Junior at Wayne State University.
+  I'm a software developer and Senior at Wayne State University.
 Looking for an opportunity to learn new skills and industry-relevant technologies.